MadAppGang/MAGCoreData/README.md

 ## Installation with CocoaPods

-[CocoaPods](http://cocoapods.org) is a dependency manager Cocoa projects, which automates and simplifies the process of using 3rd-party libraries in your projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager of Cocoa projects, which automates and simplifies the process of using 3rd-party libraries in your projects

 ### Podfile
 ```ruby